chrony compared to other programs

 for general servers on the Internet.
 With your own NTP servers, or if you have

 permission to poll some servers more frequently, setting these options for

-shorter polling intervals may significantly improve the accuracy of the system
+shorter polling intervals might significantly improve the accuracy of the

 The optimal polling interval depends mainly on two factors, stability of the network latency and stability of the system clock (which mainly depends on the temperature sensitivity of the crystal oscillator and the maximum rate of the temperature change).

 sourcestats command usually reports a small number of

 samples retained for a source (e.g. fewer than 16), a shorter polling interval

 should be considered.
 If the number of samples is usually at the maximum of 64,